Nejra99/WalterShop/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+The application was built with React + MUI + Redux

 Photos of the App

 ![HomeScreen](https://user-images.githubusercontent.com/92999815/233854234-f75774d1-9c5a-4d8d-b379-e51ac96a28d0.JPG)